dojiland/nsqphp/readme.md

 ### Messages

-Messages are encapsulated by the nsqphp\Message\Message class and are referred to by interface within the code (so you could implement your own).
+Messages are encapsulated by the Per3evere\Nsq\Message\Message class and are referred to by interface within the code (so you could implement your own).

 Interface: